rubykube/module-golang/ex06/README.md

 Parallelism is about doing things in parallel that can also be done sequentially.
 A common example is counting the frequency of letters.

-Create a function that returns the total frequency of each letter in a list of texts and that employs parallelism.
+Create two functions:
+Function Frequency(text string), to sequentially count letter frequencies in a single text.
+Function ConcurrentFrequency(texts []string), to perform this exercise on parallelism using Go concurrency features.
+Make concurrent calls to Frequency and combine results to obtain the answer.